ntniaputri/Maven_Roasters_Analytics_Project/README.md

-# Natania's Analytic Portfolio
+# Maven Roasters' Sales Trends

-# Project Background
+## Project Background

 Maven Roasters, a coffee shop with three locations across New York City, collects a significant amount of data on its sales.
 This project undertakes a thorough analysis of Maven Roasters' sales records from the past few months to uncover key trends and performance indicators that can inform business decisions and drive revenue growth.